Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/2.2.Launch_by_Voice_Recognition/index.md

 This chapter describes the launch of the SDL App by Voice Recognition (pushing Push To Talk (PTT) button).

 ## 2. Background/Purpose/Reason for Standardization
-Currently, the launch of the SDL App is an SDL standard behavior.However, since triggers that launch the SDL App are not explicitly defined in the SDL standard specification, it is necessary for the OEMs to define it by themselves.Hence, the purpose of this document is to standardize such cases/issues using the TOYOTA specification, in order to be able to contribute to the SDL Ecosystem.
+Currently, the launch of the SDL App is an SDL standard behavior.
+However, since triggers that launch the SDL App are not explicitly defined in the SDL standard specification, it is necessary for the OEMs to define it by themselves.
+Hence, the purpose of this document is to standardize such cases/issues using the TOYOTA specification, in order to be able to contribute to the SDL Ecosystem.

 ## 3. Function Details
 ### 3.1.
 Function Overview